Research

 Species coexistence under changing environment

-Species interactions are central for the persistence of almost every form of life on Earth.
+Species interactions are central for the persistence of nearly every form of life on Earth.
 Ecological networks provide an integrated representation of how species interactions are organized within ecological communities.
-The environment, with all its unpredictable shifts in weather, resources, and threats, changes the rules of the game (perspective and review).
+The environment, with all its unpredictable shifts in weather, resources, and threats, continuously alters the rules of the game (perspective and review).
 Our work aims to provide an integrated approach to understand how spatio-temporal variability of the environment affects the structure of ecological networks (feasibility domain, feasibility-stability), and how they jointly drive the patterns of species coexistence that we observe in nature (ecological assembly, nested pattern, phenology, interaction modification, and competitive exclusion).

 Biomonitoring from incomplete surveys

 Ecological systems are complex, and our understanding of them is often incomplete.
 However, the conclusions derived from the characterized part of an ecological system may be completely misleading due to the influence of the uncharacterized remainder.
 Our research aims to establish links between the small snapshots of data that ecologists and conservationists feasibly collect, and the big picture conclusions about ecosystem health demanded by policymakers, scientists, and society.
-Examples include persistence of local multi-species communities, and of spatial metapopulation.
+Examples include the persistence of local multi-species communities, and of spatial metapopulation.

 Conceptual unification of theoretical approaches

 Many theoretical approaches coexist on the same ecological issue.
-This generates a source of context-dependency in practice: seemingly incompatible theoretical and computational approaches on the same ecological issue.
+This generates a source of context-dependency in practice: seemingly incompatible theoretical and computational approaches to the same ecological issue.
 Our research aims to show under what conditions these approaches tell a similar story, and what can be learned when they do not coincide.
 Examples include species interactions, beta diversity, coexistence measure, modern coexistence theory, and ecosystem resilience.

 Discontinuity and predictability of ecological assembly

 The timing and order of species arrivals have a strong random component.
 Increasing empirical evidence has shown that different assembly histories affect the diversity, composition, and functioning of ecological communities.
 However, most of our current theoretical understanding is based on 2-species Lotka-Volterra dynamics, making unclear whether the diversity and complexity of priority effects increase beyond these models and when considering multispecies communities.
-Our work has established a nonparametric framework based on homology theory and graph theory to uncover the order and structure of ecological assembly.
+Our work has established a nonparametric framework, based on homology theory and graph theory, to uncover the order and structure of ecological assembly.

 Statistical physics for ecological time series